 This stormwater drainage study was prepared to evaluate the hydrologic impact generated by the development of NLV Mansion parking lot and to provide a comprehensive stormwater management plan for the proposed project.
-Once fully constructed, the area will include 79 parking stalls, pavement, pavement striping, and an infiltration trench.
+Once fully constructed, the area will include 77 parking stalls, pavement, pavement striping, and an infiltration trench.

-Increases in peak flow rates caused by the project are requested to be waived per the proximity to Longview Lake.
+Increases in peak flow rates caused by the project are requested to be waived per the proximity to Longview Lake, and reduction of stormwater overtopping SW County Park Road.
 Water quality volume and level of service will be mitigated by an infiltration trench.